Creatomate/video-preview-demo/README.md

 Add video rendering to your web apps!
 Seamlessly integrate our video renderer into your software and provide your users with video editing functionality – right in the browser.

-This is a demo application showing how a dynamic video can be previewed in the browser using the [JavaScript Video SDK](https://creatomate.com/javascript-video-sdk).
-This code can be used as a basis for creating your own video editor applications using Creatomate's API.
+This is a demo application showing how a dynamic video can be previewed in the browser using the [Preview SDK](https://creatomate.com/javascript-video-sdk).
+The code can be used as a basis for creating your own video editor applications using Creatomate's API.

 ## Demo